rlfbckr/code-archive/README.md

 # code-archive
-examples, demos, sippets for teaching purpose
+a wild collection of code examples, demos, tools and sippets that I have collected over the year for teaching purpose.

+## processing
+most things are over here

+## arduino
+soon

+## p5j
+not too much yet